 - The strongest systems connect brand, social, creators, paid media, ecommerce, retail and retention.

-- Fashion performance must be measured net of returns and margin, not only by platform-reported gross ROAS.
+- Fashion performance must be measured on fulfilled, returns-adjusted contribution and mature cohorts—not only platform-reported gross ROAS.

 - Segment context matters: luxury, footwear, streetwear, activewear and mass apparel need different growth systems.